colorfy-software/react-native-gigya-sdk/README.md

 ```

 1. If you're planing on providing social login, search for the "Facebook", "Google", etc section and follow [the full documentation](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/415424b570b21014bbc5a10ce4041860.html?locale=en-US) to install and set up its SDK.
 You can then open Xcode and add its `Wrapper.swift` file to your target (inside **Compile Sources** from the **Build Phases** tab) to handle the communication with the Gigya SDK.
-The file is available inside the `GigyaProviders.zip` asset that comes with each [`gigya-swift-sdk` release](https://github.com/SAP/gigya-swift-sdk/releases).
+The files **are** available inside the `GigyaProviders.zip` asset that comes with each [`gigya-swift-sdk` release](https://github.com/SAP/gigya-swift-sdk/releases).
 </details>

 ### Android